PERCY PICTON MEMORIAL FUND and LECTURE

 The Percy Picton Memorial Fund is a registered charity (no. 518787), initiated by the WCHS as a tribute to the work of their late President.
 The charity provides financial support to local students pursuing a career in horticultural.

 Each Autumn the Percy Picton Memorial Lecture is given by a notable personality in the gardening world.
+A special ticket must be purchased for the Percy Picton Memorial Lecture and proceeds go towards the Memorial Fund.

-36th PERCY PICTON MEMORIAL LECTURE 2023
+Past PERCY PICTON MEMORIAL LECTURES

-2nd October 2023 – ‘Plants, Borders & Gardens’ – Timothy Walker
+2023 ‘Plants, Borders & Gardens’ with Timothy Walker

-3rd October 2022 – ‘A Beautiful Obsession’ – Jimi Blake
+2022 ‘A Beautiful Obsession’ with Jimi Blake

 PERCY PICTON MEMORIAL FUND